scottgal/mostlylucidweb/Mostlylucid/Markdown/backgroundtranslationspt2.md

 ## Introduction
 In our previous post [here](/blog/backgroundtranslationspt1) we discussed how we can use EasyNMT to translate our `.md` files into different languages.
 We also discussed how we can surface this functionality to the user by adding a dropdown to the markdown editor.
 In this post we'll discuss how we can use a background service to handle the translation tasks.

+See the first part of this series [here](/blog/backgroundtranslationspt1).

 [TOC]

 ## Docker Setup